theogf/AugmentedGaussianProcesses.jl/README.md

 [![Build Status](https://travis-ci.org/theogf/AugmentedGaussianProcesses.jl.svg?branch=master)](https://travis-ci.org/theogf/AugmentedGaussianProcesses.jl)
 [![Coverage Status](https://coveralls.io/repos/github/theogf/AugmentedGaussianProcesses.jl/badge.svg)](https://coveralls.io/github/theogf/AugmentedGaussianProcesses.jl)

-AugmentedGaussianProcesses! is a Julia package in development for **Data Augmented Sparse Gaussian Processes**.
+AugmentedGaussianProcesses! (previously OMGP) is a Julia package in development for **Data Augmented Sparse Gaussian Processes**.
 It contains a collection of models for different **gaussian and non-gaussian likelihoods**, which are transformed via data augmentation into **conditionally conjugate likelihood** allowing for **extremely fast inference** via block coordinate updates.

 # Packages models :

-## Two GP classifier models
+## Two GP classification likelihood
-  - **BSVM** : A Classifier with a likelihood equivalent to the classic SVM [IJulia example](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/Classification%20-%20BSVM.ipynb)/[Reference][arxivbsvm]
+  - **BayesianSVM** : A Classifier with a likelihood equivalent to the classic SVM [IJulia example](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/Classification%20-%20BSVM.ipynb)/[Reference][arxivbsvm]
-  - **XGPC** : A Classifier with a Bernoulli likelihood with the logistic link [IJulia example](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/Classification%20-%20XGPC.ipynb)/[Reference][arxivxgpc]
+  - **Logistic** : A Classifier with a Bernoulli likelihood with the logistic link [IJulia example](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/Classification%20-%20XGPC.ipynb)/[Reference][arxivxgpc]

     ![Classification Plot](docs/figures/Classification.png)
 ---
-## Two GP Regression models
+## Two GP Regression likelihood
-  - **BatchGPRegression** : The standard Gaussian Process regression model with a Gaussian Likelihood (no data augmentation was needed here) [IJulia example](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/Classification%20-%20Gaussian.ipynb)/[Reference][arxivgpbigdata]
+  - **Gaussian** : The standard Gaussian Process regression model with a Gaussian Likelihood (no data augmentation was needed here) [IJulia example](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/Classification%20-%20Gaussian.ipynb)/[Reference][arxivgpbigdata]
   - **StudentT** : The standard Gaussian Process regression with a Student-t likelihood (the degree of freedom ν is not optimizable for the moment) [IJulia example](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/Classification%20-%20Gaussian.ipynb)/[Reference][jmlrstudentt]

    ![Regression Plot](docs/figures/Regression.png)
 ---
 ## More models in development
   - **MultiClass** : A multiclass classifier model, relying on a modified version of softmax
+  - **Heteroscedastic** : Non stationary noise
   - **Probit** : A Classifier with a Bernoulli likelihood with the probit link
   - **Online** : Allowing for all algorithms to work online as well

-For each of these models you can either run the fullbatch or sparse version by adding the prefix `Batch` or `Sparse` to the model name.
+  - **Numerical solving** : Allow for a more general class of likelihoods by applying numerical solving

 ## Install the package